DAL3X/mobarena-minecraft-plugin/README.md

-_**This project is unsupported, deprecated and build for a old version of minecraft.
+_**This project is unsupported, deprecated and build for an old version of minecraft.
 All usage is at own risk**_

 # Mobarena